dock108/positive-ev/positive-ev/README.md

 ### Proof of Concept: AI/ML-Driven Bet Timing Alerts

-To capitalize on this, the first proof of concept (POC) will focus on developing an alert system that uses AI/ML to determine optimal bet timing.
+To capitalize on the observation that betting limits often increase as the event approaches, the first proof of concept (POC) will focus on developing an alert system that uses AI/ML to determine optimal bet timing.
 The system will:

 - **Analyze**:
   - Current time relative to game time.